 - Resolve ethical issues in selected ethical case studies.

 - Reflect if their decisions are ethical within the contexts of their workplace and fields of study.

 - Compare and contrast different resolutions to ethical issues.

 Faculty.
 Curriculum.
 Standards.

-Trident's leaning approach prepares you to go further than you though possible.
+It's more than just a motto.
+Trident's learning approach prepares you to go further than you thought possible.

 Program Learning Outcomes

 Our approach is built on a foundation of success through the development of critical thinking & problem solving skills.